carlosaccp/carlosaccp.github.io/_pages/about.md

 Hi!
 I'm Carlos, an MSc in Mathematical Sciences (OMMS) student at the University of Oxford.
 Prior to coming to Oxford, I completed my undergraduate degree at Imperial College London, also in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
-I grew up in Madrid, and I am currently living in London.
+I grew up in Madrid, and I am currently living in Oxford.
 I am a Portuguese and Spanish dual citizen.

 (Due to some differences in Spanish & Portuguese naming conventions, I also use the name Carlos Alberto Perello Mota Pinto.)